 The Housing Development Fund is governed by an eleven-member Board of Directors consisting of the Governor, Attorney General, Commissioner of Agriculture and Treasurer, all of whom serve ex-officio as public directors, and seven members chosen as private directors from the general public residing in the State.
 All public directors may designate representatives to serve on their behalf.
 The offices of Governor, Attorney General, Commissioner of Agriculture and Treasurer are elective and the current terms of such offices expire in January 2017.
-The Governor with the advice and consent of the State Senate appoints private directors for staggered terms of four years.
-No more than four of the private directors may be from the same political party.
-The Act, as amended in January 2005, designates the Governor or his or her designee as the Chair of the Board of Directors.
-This amendment also provides that the Governor shall appoint the executive director, with the advice and consent of the State Senate, and that the executive director will serve at the Governor's will and pleasure.
+The Governor with the advice and consent of the State Senate appoints private directors for staggered terms of four years with no more than four of the private directors from the same political party.
+Currently, there are two vacancies on the Board of Directors pending appointment.
+The Act designates the Governor or his or her designee as the Chair of the Board of Directors, and also provides that the Governor shall appoint the executive director, with the advice and consent of the State Senate, and that the executive director will serve at the Governor's will and pleasure.

-The members and officers of the Housing Development Fund, their State office or private affiliation, and the dates of expiration of their terms as directors of the Housing Development Fund are as follows:
+The members and officers of the Housing Development Fund, their State office or private affiliation, and the dates of expiration of their terms as directors of the Housing Development Fund are as set forth below:

-- EARL RAY TOMBLIN, Chair of the Board of Directors Governor, State of West Virginia (ex-officio) (elective term expires January 2017). - JOHN PERDUE, Treasurer of the Board of Directors Treasurer, State of West Virginia (ex-officio) (elective term expires January 2017). - PATRICK J. MORRISEY, Attorney General, State of West Virginia (ex-officio) (elective term expires January 2017). - WALT D. HELMICK, Commissioner of Agriculture, State of West Virginia (ex-officio) (elective term expires January 2017). - JULIA ELBON, Owner, Prime Properties, Inc., Elkins, West Virginia (term expired October 30, 2010). - DAN MOORE, Owner, Moore Auto Group, Williamson, West Virginia (term expired October 30, 2008).
-Mr. Moore announced his resignation from the Board effective August 21, 2013. - EVERETT SULLIVAN, Retired West Virginia Council of Carpenters, St. Albans, West Virginia (term expired October 30, 2008).
+EARL RAY TOMBLIN, Chair of the Board of Directors - Governor, State of West Virginia (ex-officio) (elective term expires January 2017).

+JOHN PERDUE, Treasurer of the Board of Directors - Treasurer, State of West Virginia (ex-officio) (elective term expires January 2017).

+PATRICK J. MORRISEY, Attorney General, State of West Virginia (ex-officio) (elective term expires January 2017).

+WALT D. HELMICK, Commissioner of Agriculture, State of West Virginia (ex-officio) (elective term expires January 2017).

+JULIA ELBON, Owner, Prime Properties, Inc., Elkins, West Virginia (term expired October 30, 2010).

+EVERETT SULLIVAN, Retired West Virginia Council of Carpenters, St. Albans, West Virginia (term expired October 30, 2008).